Are you familiar with Joshua's Law?

-- You must have completed a driver education course approved by the Department of Driver Services.
+- You must have completed a driver's education course approved by the Department of Driver Services.
 This can be done online through our program.
 Click here for more information on our online class!

 - You also must have completed a cumulative total of at least forty (40) hours of other supervised driving experience, including at least six (6) hours at night.

 If you have not completed an approved driver's education course, you cannot get your Class D driver's license until you reach age seventeen (17).
-Remember, forty (40) hour of driving experience, including six (6) hours of driving at night, is always required for a
+Remember, forty (40) hour of driving experience, including six (6) hours of driving at night, is always required to receive any driver's license.

 Frequently Asked Questions